Nuclear022/CV/README.md

 This is a professional static website developed as part of a University Lab Activity.
 The project demonstrates the transition from a multi-page architecture to a modern **Single-Page Application (SPA)** design using HTML5, CSS3, and FontAwesome.

 ## 🚀 Live Demo
-*If you are using GitHub Pages, insert your link here.*

 ## 🛠️ Tech Stack
 - **HTML5**: Semantic structure.